Dawson Leery: Conception

-Series creator Kevin Williamson originally envisioned Dawson and Joey as the show's central couple who would ultimately end up together.
-When Williamson left the series after season two to work on other projects, the remaining writers struggled to find the voice of the show.
-They eventually settled on making Pacey the romantic hero figure and fashioned a King Arthur-style love triangle between him, Joey, and Dawson—a decision which was credited with saving the show from flagging ratings.
+Series creator Kevin Williamson loosely based the character on himself.
+When Williamson left the series after season two to work on other projects, the show struggled to find its footing with a slew of new writers trying to emulate Williamson's voice.
+Replacement showrunner Alex Ganza was fired mid season 3, and new showrunner Greg Berlanti eventually settled on fashioning a King Arthur-style love triangle between Dawson, Joey and Pacey — a decision which was credited with saving the show from flagging ratings.

+Williamson eventually returned to the show to write the series finale, and although he initially planned to write Dawson ending up with his longtime on-and-off love interest Joey Potter, he made a decision to pivot during production.
+Instead, he was inspired to explore Dawson and Joey ending up together as platonic soulmates and subsequently decided to have Joey reunite romantically with Pacey Witter.

 Reception

-Despite being the series’ titular character, there was much criticism of Dawson’s character during the series’ initial run as well as retrospectively.
+Despite being the series' titular character, there was much criticism of Dawson's character during the series' initial run as well as retrospectively.
 At the time of Dawson's Creek original broadcast run, Dawson's character was seen as a departure from previous leading men of teen dramas such as Beverly Hills, 90210 and My So-Called Life, in part because he was a contrast to jocks and bad boy-types and had a sensitive, introspective nature.
-Television Without Pity, a TV recap website created to recap Dawson's Creek episodes, wrote, “In the early series, Dawson is sort of a doofus, but in the way most teens are.
-But then he became a score-keeping, judgmental, self-satisfied guy whose hair was an affront.”
-Critics argued "Pacey [eventually] eclipsed Dawson as both the series’ most relatable character and its moral centre."
+Television Without Pity, a TV recap website created to recap Dawson's Creek episodes, wrote, "In the early series, Dawson is sort of a doofus, but in the way most teens are.
+But then he became a score-keeping, judgmental, self-satisfied guy whose hair was an affront."
+Critics argued "Pacey [eventually] eclipsed Dawson as both the series' most relatable character and its moral centre."

 Among the most criticized aspects of Dawson's character was a "misguided sense of ownership over women," as when he believes Jack stole Joey away from him in season two and later tries to "win" Joey by entering a sailing competition in season three.
 In an article for Vice, writer Sarit Luban wrote, "Dawson believes that women should be treated well and that he personally treats women well, which leads him to assume that he's a good match for any woman he sets his eyes on.
 When some nevertheless ignore or reject him, he feels slighted.
 The irony of Nice Guys like Dawson, of course, is that their entitlement is not nice."

 Van Der Beek's thoughts on Dawson Leery

-James Van Der Beek has joked he wouldn't want to be friends with Dawson in real life and said he was personally Team Pacey.
+James Van Der Beek has joked he wouldn't want to be friends with Dawson in real life.
+He also commented that he was happy with the ending of the series and was glad that Joey and Dawson didn't end up together.
 Van Der Beek also spoofed his character in the 2000 comedy Scary Movie and in a sketch for Funny or Die called "Vandermemes".